-The RS7 portion of the request extends to Legends Drive.
 Staff does not support the approval of the request to the full extent proposed but is supportive of a modification that scales back the district to retain IBP zoning along both Research Park Drive and Legends Drive.
 This recommendation is intended to protect the integrity of the remaining IBP District and create a back-to-back relationship of land uses as they transition from higher intensity to lower intensities as recommended in Horizon 2020.

-Staff Finding - The proposed request is consistent with Comprehensive Plan residential land use policies and consistent with low-density residential development pattern of the existing residential portion of the neighborhood to the north and west.
+Staff Finding - The proposed request is consistent with Comprehensive Plan residential land use policies and consistent with low-density residential development pattern of the existing residential portion of the neighborhood.